Character Study: Miriam for Today’s Walk with God

 Practices that grow from Miriam’s life

-Another approach is to pursue humility through shared leadership.
+A third practice is pursuing humility through shared leadership.
 Invite feedback from a trusted friend about how you use your voice.
 Ask where your words bring life and where they might need gentleness.
 Receive their insight as a gift, and respond with prayer.

 Finally, consider a communal rhythm of restoration.
-If someone in your circle is seeking a fresh start, choose a tangible sign of waiting-with them: a meal, a ride, or a weekly check-in.
-Let patience become a shelter they can lean on.
+If someone in your circle is seeking a fresh start, choose a tangible way to wait with them—a meal, a ride, or a weekly check-in.
+Let your patience become a shelter they can lean on.

 How can Miriam’s discipline in Numbers 12 help me face my own mistakes?